Skin Rashes: The Most Common Types and Self-Care Habits to Avoid Them

 Your Rashes Are Red, Dry, Irritated, and Itchy

-Red, dry, itchy, and sometimes even scaly rashes are common symptoms of eczema.
+Red, dry, itchy, and sometimes even are common symptoms of eczema.
 Also known as atopic dermatitis, eczema is usually hereditary and affects around 3% of adults, according to the American College of Allergy, Asthma, and Immunology.
 If your rash develops small, pus-filled bumps, that means it’s infected.
 Seek medical attention immediately if this happens.

 To prevent an eczema flare-up, keep cool and dry.
 Try not to sweat, too, as this may cause irritation and itching.
 Avoid wearing clothing made of scratchy fabrics, such as wool.
 Finally, keep your skin moisturized with body lotion and drink plenty of fluids.